B-Salinas/All-Things-App-Academy/Notes/Module-4/week-10/RDBMS.md

 - **RDBMS:** Relational Database Management Systems.
 A software that usually runs as a service that manages collections of structured data called databases.
   - PostgreSQL: one of many relational database management systems and the one that you will mostly use in this course.
 - **Database:** More properly, relational database, is a collection of structured data that an RDBMS manages for you.
-- **The Structured Query Language (SQL):** a programming language that allows you to interact with the structure of the database and the actual data that's stored in it.
+- **Structured Query Language (SQL):** a programming language that allows you to interact with the structure of the database and the actual data that's stored in it.